DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_env_other.md - a set of flags which describe current environment
 - api/gantt_ext_other.md - an object that stores various extensions
 - api/gantt_i18n_other.md - a set of methods for Gantt chart localization
+- api/gantt_ignore_time_other.md - hides a time unit in the time scale
 - api/gantt_json_other.md - specifies JSON serialization and parsing
 - api/gantt_keys_other.md - defines the hot keys for the Gantt chart
 - api/gantt_license_other.md - returns the license name of dhtmlxGantt